-In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability models for the Yegua-Jackson Aquifer and the northern portion of the Gulf Coast Aquifer System were used to estimate information for the Southeast Texas Groundwater Conservation District management plan.
-Water budgets were extracted for the historical model periods (1980 through 1997 for the Yegua-Jackson Aquifer and 1980 through 2009 for the Gulf Coast Aquifer System) using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the two groundwater availability models mentioned above were used to estimate information for the Lower Trinity Groundwater Conservation District management plan.
+Water budgets were extracted for the Yegua-Jackson Aquifer (1980 through 1997) and Gulf Coast Aquifer System (1980 through 2009).
+We used ZONEBUDGET Version 3.01 (Harbaugh, 2009) to extract water budgets from the model results.
 The average annual water budget values for recharge, surface-water outflow, inflow to the district, and outflow from the district for the aquifers within the district are summarized in this report.